OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Experiments

-The second group of experiments is conducted to compare the impact of the long anomaly effect on different evaluation methods.
-Both \textit{PW} and \textit{PA\%K} methods are significantly impacted, as they favor $d_{l}$ over $d_{fp}$ across all datasets.
-Due to an overestimation of the performance in long anomaly detection, \textit{PA} mistakenly considers that $d_{fp}$ represents an ideal case, resulting in an f1-score of 1.
-In contrast, the event-based methods, \textit{RP/RR}, \textit{TaPR}, and \textit{AM}, remain unaffected by the long anomaly effect.
-For each dataset, the event-based methods consistently yield higher f1-scores for $d_{fp}$ in comparison to $d_{l}$.
-As for \textit{OIPR}, it mitigates the impact of the long anomaly effect rather than totally eliminating it.
-This is evidenced by its assigned f1-score to $d_{l}$, which is higher than that of the event-based methods and lower than that of the point-based methods.
-The fundamental principle underlying \textit{OIPR} is that when the durations of all anomaly events are relatively short, the total number of events becomes a critical factor, suggesting that detectors capable of identifying all anomalies are suffice.
-In contrast, in instances where anomalies persist for significantly prolonged durations—such as the case of the longest anomaly event lasting nearly 10 hours in the SWaT dataset, compared to the shortest anomaly event, which lasts only approximately 100 seconds—it is more rational to assign greater significance to the former.
-This approach is preferable to treating both events as entirely equivalent.
-Consequently, \textit{OIPR} establishes a non-linear mapping between the durations of the ground truth events and their contributions to the evaluation outcomes, indicating that the impact of long anomalies is reduced in comparison to that observed in point-based methods.
+In the second group of experiments, we compare two adversary detectors $d_l$ and $d_{fp}$ across the MSL, SMAP, PSM, SMD and SWaT datasets to analyze the impact of the long anomaly effect, as shown in Table \ref{table_7}.
+Two point-based evaluators, \textit{PW} and \textit{PA\%K}, are significantly affected due to the lack of existence detection reward and the presence of long anomaly misleading, and they favor $d_l$ over $d_{fp}$ across all five datasets.
+Due to the lack of overlapping proportion awareness, \textit{PA} incorrectly regards $d_{fp}$ as ideal and consistently overestimates its f1-score as 1.
+The event-based evaluators (\textit{RP/RR}, \textit{TaPR}, and \textit{AM}) completely eliminate the impact of the long anomaly misleading, and prefer $d_{fp}$ to $d_l$ on all datasets.
+As for \textit{OIPR}, it mitigates rather than fully eliminates this impact, thereby deems $d_{fp}$ superior on MSL and SMD while favoring $d_l$ on SMAP, PSM, and SWaT.
+We argue this confirms \textit{OIPR} as the only evaluator sensitive to striking a balance between the detection of longer and more anomalies.
+The underlying rationale is that when all anomaly events are relatively short in duration, the total number of events becomes a critical factor, suggesting that a detector capable of identifying all anomalies suffices.
+In contrast, for anomalies with drastically prolonged durations (e.g., the SWaT dataset, where the longest anomaly lasts 10 hours and the shortest merely 100 seconds), assigning greater importance to the former is more reasonable than treating these two events as entirely equivalent.
+We discuss the threshold of long/short anomalies in Appendix C, and present the parameter sensitivity analysis in Appendix D.